Custom Sintered Metal Filters Based On Your Need

 This is because you can mix different metals by bonding without necessarily having to melt the metals.

 The advantage of this is that the resulting sintered filter element has a high temperature and pressure resistance.

-You can, therefore, use this filter I applications that have a higher temperature and pressure without having to worry about your filter element.
+You can, therefore, use this filter in applications that have a higher temperature and pressure without having to worry about your filter element.

-Among applications that have a higher temperature and pressure resistance include chemical reaction and gas treatment plant.
+Among applications that have a higher temperature and pressure, resistance includes chemical reaction and gas treatment plants.

-The use of sintered metal filters in such applications ensure that you obtain the best results for your filtration.
+The use of sintered metal filters in such applications ensures that you obtain the best results for your filtration.